RicherYang/RY-WC-City-Select/readme.txt

 = All cities list from http://geonames.org/  =
 From the [RY-WC-City-Select-cities-files](https://github.com/sergioxdev/RY-WC-City-Select-cities-files)
-You can get ALL states and cities list in the world.
+You can add almost main states and cities list in the world.
 But some state or city may use different name with the official name.

+To enable geonames.org data, add code into you theme functions.php.
+Or use Code Snippets[https://wordpress.org/plugins/code-snippets/] to add code.
+`
+add_filter('ry_wei_load_geonames_org', '__return_true');
+`

 == Changelog ==

+= 1.0.8 - 2020/04/06 =
+* add geonames.org data in plugin.

 = 1.0.7 - 2020/03/14 =
 * add info in readme.txt.